Drift to Low Performance

 • No single adjustment triggers alarm — the current state always feels normal because the reference point has moved

-• Vaughan (1996) documented this as “normalisation of deviance” in the Challenger disaster: each small deviation from safety standards was accepted and became the new baseline, until catastrophic failure
+• Vaughan (1996) documented this as “normalisation of deviance” in the Challenger disaster: each small safety deviation became the new baseline until catastrophic failure

-This structure mirrors the Shifting-the-Burden-Archetype: a symptomatic fix (lowering the goal) substitutes for the fundamental solution (improving performance).
+• This mirrors the Shifting-the-Burden-Archetype: the symptomatic fix (lowering the goal) substitutes for the fundamental solution (improving performance)

 Escape Routes

-• Anchor goals to absolute external standards: Peer benchmarks, regulatory minimums, or historical performance records that cannot be adjusted internally
+• Anchor goals to external standards: Peer benchmarks or historical records that cannot be internally adjusted

-• Make drift visible: Explicitly track both current performance and the original target; the psychological mechanism depends on the reference point quietly moving — exposing it breaks the automaticity
+• Make drift visible: Explicitly track both current performance and the original target — the mechanism depends on the reference point quietly moving

-• Protect the goal structurally: Require explicit deliberate decision-making to change performance standards, rather than allowing goals to adjust automatically
+• Protect the goal structurally: Require explicit deliberate decisions to change performance standards

 Sources